Postdoctoral Research Associate

-Ryan Cronk is a Graduate Research Assistant with the Water Institute at UNC and a PhD student in the Department of Environmental Sciences & Engineering (ESE).
-During his time at UNC, he has provided technical assistance to WHO and UNICEF on monitoring and evaluating WaSH in the post-2015 development agenda.
+Ryan uses data science and systems approaches to identify opportunities to address ‘wicked’ environmental health engineering problems in low-resource settings.
+He is particularly interested in using research findings and knowledge products to improve policy and practice decision making.
+He has worked with the Water Institute since 2011, assisting with a number of research projects such the Monitoring, Evaluation and Learning projects and co-authored more than twenty publications.
+During his time as a doctoral student at UNC, Ryan provided technical assistance to WHO and UNICEF on monitoring and evaluating WaSH in the post-2015 development agenda.
 Specifically, Ryan supported a review on the safety of improved sources (the results of which were published in PLoS Medicine and Tropical Medicine and International Health) and a policy and practice paper on monitoring, standards, and guidelines for WASH in non-household settings, such as schools and health care facilities.
 His research interests focus on monitoring, evaluation, and learning for equitable, sustainable, and safe delivery of drinking water services in developing countries.
 Ryan has WaSH-related field experience in ten developing countries across South Asia, Oceania, Central America, and Sub Saharan Africa.

 - Baseline Assessment of Water, Hygiene and Sanitation (WaSH) in Health Care Facilities in Malawi (P&G Malawi)

 - Evaluation of Community-based Nutrition and Integrated WaSH Program (UNICEF Ethiopia)

 - Describing the Costs of Water, Sanitation, and Environmental Health Services in Health Care Facilities (Wallace Genetic Foundation)

 - Identifying Indicators for SDG Target 6.b (World Health Organization)